afranzi/mini-data-platform/docs/helms/airflow.md

 For the actual deployment into our Kubernetes cluster, we're using :simple-argo: **[ArgoCD](https://argo-cd.readthedocs.io)**.
 It's a tool that helps us deploy applications automatically, following the best practices of GitOps.
 This means we can manage our Airflow setup with code, making changes easily and keeping everything up to date without hassle.

+Using ArgoCD not only makes our lives easier by automating deployment tasks but also keeps our project tidy and well-organized.
+It's a smart way to handle deployments, giving us more time to focus on making our data platform better.

 ![Airflow Argo deployment](../images/airflow-argocd.png)